 - Create a Subject Line that Will Get Your Email Opened

 People that are not familiar with email marketing typically don’t understand the importance of the subject line of the email.
 The subject line of your email is like a first impression, if it doesn’t go well then it is tough to recover.
-A poor quality subject line can negatively affect your open rate, and as a result can drastically reduce the amount of people that follow through with your call to action.
-Creating an effective subject line requires a bit of knowledge of your audience, but in general these types of subject lines are great at getting people to open emails:
+A poor quality subject line can negatively affect your open rate, and as a result, can drastically reduce the number of people that follow through with your call to action.
+Creating an effective subject line requires a bit of knowledge of your audience, but in general, these types of subject lines are great at getting people to open emails:

 A subject line that includes a call to action or an offer